RateCity.com.au

 - 3 min read

-Nowadays, a million-dollar plus price tag on a property is not uncommon - especially if you live in capital cities like Sydney or Melbourne.
+Nowadays, a seven-figure price tag on a property is not uncommon - especially if you live in capital cities like Sydney or Melbourne.

-For Australian home buyers looking to snatch up one of these properties, you may be wondering what the average mortgage could cost you on a million-dollar home?
+For Australian home buyers looking to snatch up one of these properties, how much could the average mortgage cost you on a million-dollar house?
 Ultimately, it depends on your deposit size, as well as the current interest rate environment.

-RateCity has crunched the numbers on different deposit sizes and different interest rates, to demonstrate what the average 25-year mortgage repayments would be for a million-dollar home.
+RateCity has crunched the numbers on different deposit sizes and interest rates, to find the average 25-year mortgage repayments for a million-dollar home.

 With a 20% deposit, the mortgage size would be $800,000, with a 10% deposit the mortgage size would be $900,000.